 There is a concept in the DAX language called “Syntax Sugar”.
-Simply put, the developers have created simplified versions of more complex formulas to make it easier for people to learn and use the DAX language.
-Here are a couple of examples
+Simply put, the developers have created simplified versions of more complex formulas to make it easier for people to learn and use the DAX functions.
+Here are a couple of examples.

 Total Sales Syntax Sugar = SUM(Sales[ExtendedAmount])

 Total Sales Prior Year Syntax Sugar = CALCULATE( [Total Sales], SAMEPERIODLASTYEAR('Calendar'[Date] )